…where the Spirit of the Lord is, there is liberty.

-Continuing that compassionate commitment to those incarcerated, Christian Science branch churches around the world support institutional work through volunteer chaplain programs.
-Although the term chaplain is usually reserved for ordained clergy, many institutions rely on lay ministers to help address the spiritual needs of their inmates, patients, or residents.
+Although the term chaplain is usually reserved for ordained clergy, many institutions rely on lay chaplains to help meet the spiritual needs of their inmates, patients, or residents.
 These volunteer chaplains are often supervised by a professional, seminary-educated chaplain.

-We’ve also provided sample letters of introduction for those wishing to serve in institutions or at military installations.
+A sample letter of introduction for those wishing to serve in institutions is included below.

 Please copy this draft letter and adapt it for your Christian Science Branch Church or Society or Institutional Committee use.